 Linden is a tiny town located in the state of North Carolina.
 With a population of 138 people and just one neighborhood, Linden is the 570th largest community in North Carolina.

-When you are in Linden, you'll notice that it is more blue-collar than most other communities in America.
-40.00% of Linden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Linden is generally considered to be a blue-collar town.
+40.00% of the Linden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Linden is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Linden who work in office and administrative support (11.11%), sales jobs (6.67%), and management occupations (6.67%).

 Of important note, Linden is also a town of artists.
 Linden has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Linden’s character.